 Big Sky 2025 is the big plan of 10 more new lifts in the coming years, plus on mountain lodges and a mountain village.
 Big Sky Town Center 6 miles down the Mountain Road is also growing with new services, brew pubs, the Warren Miller Performing Arts Center, a Marriott, an ice rink and medical center.

-If you are visiting Big Sky for a ski week, take a day off from the snowy slopes of Big Sky to visit the first national park, Yellowstone National Park, where you can snowmobile or ride a motorcoach and see bison, wolves, elk and thermal geysers – and of course, Old Faithful.
+Visiting Big Sky for a ski week, stay at The Summit, take a day off from the snowy slopes of Big Sky to visit the first national park, Yellowstone National Park, where you can snowmobile or ride a motorcoach and see bison, wolves, elk and thermal geysers – and of course, Old Faithful.
+Or go Nordic skiing at Lone Mountain Ranch.
 If you are looking for the ultimate in private deep powder (and you have deep pockets) then check out the private ski resort Yellowstone Club.